 The Science Behind Nervous Sweating – And How To Put And End To It

-This specific scent may warn others to keep their distance.
-Advertisers started to market antiperspirants to women in the late 1800s, but they initially didn’t bother pitching pit protection to guys.
-Most men back then considered their sweat—and a little stink—to be a sign of masculinity.
+The battle against BO has been fought for ages.
+But advertisers started to market antiperspirants to women in the late 1800s.
+They initially didn’t bother pitching pit protection to guys because most men back then considered their sweat—and a little stink—to be a sign of masculinity.
 But when men started moving from manual labour toward desk jobs in the 1930s, marketers saw an opportunity.
 “If you’re a farmer working outdoors, no one really cares if you’re sweaty and dirty,” says Dr. Cari Casteel, an Auburn University history researcher who studies the improbable topic of antiperspirant and deodorant marketing.
 “But if you’re at a desk all day, presumably you’re susceptible to the idea that people care.”

 The first antiperspirant ads for men set the tone for the sweaty conflict we still feel today.
 One from October 1938 is typical: It was for a jar of goop called Odorono Ice (“Odour, oh no!”).
 It shows the same man in two different scenarios: In the first, he looks sporty with a racket in his hand, and in the second, he’s in an office holding a sheet of paper.
 “All right in a locker room,” says the ad, “but all wrong here.”
 Casteel says ads have hammered this point for decades, implanting a single impression in men’s minds: There are just some situations when you should never sweat.
 Still, controlling your dew is a far more complex endeavour than buying the most expensive antiperspirant at your local drugstore—even that won’t save you from a full-body nervous sweat.